gilpanal/beatbytebot_api/README.md

 GrpahQL API for bunchofsongs project

 ## Summary:
-This is the endpoint for the web application: https://github.com/gilpanal/bunchofsongs It is also recommended to run the bot project to test the API properly, as the creation of new entries at the DB requires of a first input from a Telegram channel/group processed by the bot.
-You can also grab the file `testDB.json` at `test` folder https://raw.githubusercontent.com/gilpanal/bunchofsongs_api/master/test/testDB.json and directly import into Firebase DB to simulate the Bot input.
+This is the endpoint for the web application: https://github.com/gilpanal/bunchofsongs.
+It is also recommended to run the bot project to test the API properly (https://github.com/gilpanal/bunchofsongs_bot), as the creation of new entries at the DB requires of a first input from a Telegram channel/group processed by the bot.
+As an option you can also grab the file `testDB.json` at `test` folder https://raw.githubusercontent.com/gilpanal/bunchofsongs_api/master/test/testDB.json and directly import into Firebase DB to simulate the Bot input.

 ## Requirements:
 - Node.js (v14)